• Skip to primary navigation

 This section reviews the best ingredients and substitutions for this recipe.
 For an exact list of ingredients and quantities, check the recipe card below.

-• Cheese - This recipe uses a blend of two cheeses.
+• Cheese - This recipe uses a blend of two kinds of cheese.
 I use a medium sharp cheddar and an extra sharp white cheddar.
 Pick your favorite cheese but whatever you use, the cheese sauce is best if you shred your own.
-Pre Shredded cheeses are handy, but when it comes to melting, they just don't melt as smooth and creamy as when you shred it yourself.
+Pre Shredded cheeses are handy, but when it comes to melting, they just don't melt as smoothly and creamy as when you shred them yourself.

 • Flour - Thickens the sauce